Lost Traffic Ticket in WisconsinPage OverviewSUMMARY: How to Find Lost Wisconsin Traffic Ticket Information

 If you lost your WI traffic ticket, you'll need to contact the appropriate Municipal or Circuit Court for specific details.
 To get lost ticket information in Wisconsin, be sure to ask about your ticket fines, payment deadlines, court date (if applicable), and acceptable payment methods.

 Keep reading this page to learn about lost traffic tickets in Wisconsin.

 Remember, move fast.
-The Wisconsin traffic court must have your plea decision before the traffic ticket's appearance date expires.Recommended ArticlesOther Topics in This Section
+The Wisconsin traffic court must have your plea decision before the appearance date on your traffic citation expires.
+If you plan to hire a traffic ticket attorney, you'll need to get in contact as soon as possible.Recommended ArticlesOther Topics in This Section